Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 To put it into "production" we will make a docker image for our service and add it to a docker compose.

 I am starting with a ready-made database.
-That is a MariaDB database with tables and users (one already for our microservice), easy usable by us via docker.
+That is a MariaDB database with tables and users (one already for our microservice), easily usable with docker.

 The steps required to install mariadb-odbc are shown in the regarding section below.